jeromecoupe/webstoemp/_posts/2016-12-13-to-hell-with-abstract-prescriptive-deliverables.md

 What we have produced has been created collaboratively, we had conversations and exchanges to come up with solutions to concrete problems.
 We have been precise enough to be able to build something, but loose enough to be fast and to be open to iteration.

-### Get a design briefing by reviewing existing examples
+### Get a design brief by reviewing existing examples

 To gain insights into how a website should look like and work, I generally use a method that Dan Mall calls "[Visual Inventories](http://danielmall.com/articles/visual-inventory/)".